MHumm/DelphiEncryptionCompendium/readme.md

 Why don't you help out by researching useful test data for those few tests?
 We're talking at block chaining mode tests for the ciphers specifically.

+DUnitX (`Unit Tests/DECDUnitXTestSuite`) is the preferred / authoritative runner;
+the classic DUnit suite remains for comparison until a later removal.
+Both currently share the same known product/test failures (Keccak and GCM chunked stream); see `Docs/plans/dunitx-parity-log.md` and `Docs/Cleanup-Roadmap.md` §2.

 In DEC 6.2 the unit tests for the hash classes were looked at and where not already used original test data vectors (as far as we could find them - for most we could) have been added to improve test coverage.
 V6.3 added further synthesized tests for